javiereguiluz/easybook/doc/08-pdf.md

   * `page_size`, the page size of the printed book.
 Instead of setting the page dimensions, **easybook** uses [named page sizes][1] such as `US-Letter`, `US-Legal`, `crown-quarto`, `A4`, `A3`, etc.
-  * `two_sided`, if `true` the PDF file is formatted for two-sided printing, which means that some blank pages will probably be inserted to ensure that the important contents always start at an odd page.
-If this option is set to `false`, no blank pages will be inserted.

 N> **`wkhtmltopdf` compatibility:**
 N>
 N> * `margin` takes only milimiters (i.e. 10mm).
-N> * `two_sided` is not supported and will be ignored if present.
-The book will N>   be rendered with only one-sided pages.
 N> * `page_size` takes any value listed in its [paper sizes page][2].

 ## Book cover